MyCoRe-Org/mycore/modules/acl-editor/documentation/readme.txt

 	- batch processing (change Rid on mappings)
 	- wrapping long page in mapping editor
 	- removing old ACL-Editor (Editor Framework version)
+	- Grouping of long AC-Lists realised by Java not by XSL, like now.
+	   -- the problem with XSL is that big XML's (e.g 10000 tags) have to be fully loaded as JDOM.
+This will take memory and speed as well.